Now accepting Telehealth appointments. Schedule a virtual visit.

 If it’s time to schedule a visit with the doctor, be sure and tell the receptionist everything you want to cover in your visit so they know how much time to set aside.
 It will also allow them to tell you ahead of time if your intended visit should be considered a sick visit, a chronic care visit, a wellness visit or a combination visit.

-It’s possible that you might not have the time to manage every issue that you have in mind on any one visit.
+It’s possible that we might not have the time to manage every issue that you have in mind on any one visit.
 For that reason, you should always plan to start with the most important item on your list and work your way down from there.
 We are always looking forward to seeing you and in making your visit with us a most pleasant experience.

 Please call us today to schedule your appointment.